Automation Trigger

 automation:

-- platform: geo_location
+- trigger: geo_location

 source: nsw_rural_fire_service_feed